Publication Ethics and Malpractice Statement

 Duties of Authors

 Authors of original research reports must provide an accurate account of the work done and an objective discussion of its importance.
 The underlying data must be accurately represented in the manuscript.
 A manuscript should contain enough details and references to allow others to reproduce the work.
 Fraudulent or knowingly incorrect statements are unethical and unacceptable.

 2. Data Access and Retention

-The authors should give the public access to raw data (if any) in relation to the editorial review.
+The authors should give a public access to raw data (if any) in relation to the editorial review.
 This data should be retained even for a necessary time after publication.

 3. Originality and Plagiarism

 Authors must guarantee that their works are entirely original and any citations for other works and/or words in the manuscript have been properly done.